-Librarians
+Librarians and Archivists

-11.02 A librarian's professional obligations and responsibilities to the University shall encompass: (a) the development of his/her professional knowledge and performance in the areas of public service/collections development/bibliographic control; (b) [i] professional development, [ii] research, scholarship; and (c) service to the University.
+responsibilities to the University shall encompass: (a) the development of his/her professional knowledge and performance in the areas of public service/collections development/bibliographic control; (b) [i] professional development, [ii] research, scholarship; and (c) service to the University.

-While the pattern of these duties may vary from individual to individual consistent with the librarian's specialties and qualifications, they constitute the librarian's principal obligation during the employment year.
+While the pattern of these duties may vary from individual to individual consistent with the librarian and archivist's specialties and qualifications, they constitute the librarian and archivist's principal obligation during the employment year.

-- (a) A librarian shall carry out his/her responsibilities with all due attention to the establishment of fair and ethical dealings with library users, colleagues/staff, students, and other members of the University community, taking care to make himself/herself accessible.
-A librarian shall foster a free exchange of ideas and shall not impose nor permit censorship.
-A librarian shall provide a high level of professional service and shall ensure the fullest possible access to library materials. - (b) A librarian shall be entitled to and expected to devote a reasonable proportion of his/her time to professional development, research and scholarship.
+- (a) A librarian and archivist shall carry out his/her responsibilities with all due attention to the establishment of fair and ethical dealings with library users, colleagues/staff, students, and other members of the University community, taking care to make himself/ herself accessible.
+A librarian and archivist shall foster a free exchange of ideas and shall not impose nor permit censorship.
+A librarian and archivist shall provide a high level of professional service and shall ensure the fullest possible access to library materials. - (b) A librarian and archivist shall be entitled to and expected to devote a reasonable proportion of his/her time to professional development, research and scholarship.
 He/she shall endeavour to make the results of such work accessible to the scholarly and general public through publications, lectures, and other appropriate means.
-Librarians shall, in published works, indicate any reliance on the work and assistance of academic colleagues and/or students. - (c) Service to the University is performed by librarians through participation in the decision-making councils of the University, and through sharing in the necessary administrative work of the Libraries and the Law Library, the University or the Association.
-The parties agree that librarians appointed in the Law Library shall participate in relevant committees, councils and administrative bodies of the University and the York University Libraries on the same basis as all other professional librarians.
+Librarians and archivists shall, in published works, indicate any reliance on the work and assistance of academic colleagues and/or students. - (c) Service to the University is performed by librarians and archivists through participation in the decision-making councils of the University, and through sharing in the necessary administrative work of the Libraries and the

+Law Library, the University or the Association.
+The parties agree that librarians and archivists appointed in the Law Library shall participate in relevant committees, councils and administrative bodies of the University and the York University Libraries on the same basis as all other professional librarians and archivists.
 For greater clarity, service to the University includes participation on relevant decision-making councils and administrative bodies of the Faculty of Law.

-In performance of these collegial and administrative activities, librarians shall deal fairly and ethically with their colleagues, shall objectively assess the performance of their colleagues, shall avoid discrimination, shall not infringe their colleagues' academic freedom, and shall observe appropriate principles of confidentiality and professional behaviour.
+In performance of these collegial and administrative activities, librarians and archivists shall deal fairly and ethically with their colleagues, shall objectively assess the performance of their colleagues, shall avoid discrimination, shall not infringe their colleagues' academic freedom, and shall observe appropriate principles of confidentiality and professional behaviour.

-In the performance of these collegial and administrative activities, including any supervisory responsibilities, librarians shall observe and comply with relevant provisions of the Occupational Health and Safety Act and Regulations thereto.
+In the performance of these collegial and administrative activities, including any supervisory responsibilities, librarians and archivists shall observe and comply with relevant provisions of the Occupational Health and Safety Act and Regulations thereto.